Eitan-brightleaf/go-search/readme.md

     Secondary sorting is ignored if primary sort direction is `RAND`.
     Please note that dates are numeric regarding the `sort_is_num` attribute.

-- Use the `unique` attribute with any non-empty value to return only unique results.
+- Use the `unique` attribute with any non-empty value to return only unique results. **Please Note:** that if the results are not exactly the same they will be treated as unique.
+So the results example.co**m** and example.co**n** as a typo will be considered unique.

 - To search for empty values, leave the shortcode content blank and use the `search_empty` attribute with any non-empty value.